 With two powerful rivers, the Kawarau and Shotover, Queenstown’s the perfect place to give it a try – but definitely think carefully before booking in Winter.
 Queenstown gets cold all year round, especially during the Winter months.

 Make sure to pick a legitimate business with great reviews as white water rafting is dangerous without the right equipment and expertise.
 Challenge Rafting is a great option.

 24. Ride the Luge

 Make your way up the iconic Skyline Queenstown Gondola where you’ll find loads of popular tourist attractions.
-One of the most popular adventure activities is the luge.
+At the top you’ll find one of the most popular things to do in Queenstown -the luge!

 Essentially, this is an epic version of go karting where you get to roll down a mountain using momentum to reach high speeds.
 This activity is fun for and exhilarating for adults, but it’s also a safe and great option for kids.

 25. Try Jet Skiing or Water Skiing Queenstown

 Strap yourself into some skis and cling on as you get pulled by a boat, or take the reins yourself on a jet ski.
 This thrilling activity is an epic way to experience Queenstown from the water.